 Many institutions believe access to such technology is beyond their budget.
 IMAT Solutions begs to differ.
 Our IMAT platform can handle the record load.
 It was uniquely designed for speed during data ingestion and when producing results from complex queries or reports.
 For administrators, it is not enough to know that 17% of your healthcare community is likely to have diabetes in the coming year, you want a tool that enables your providers to quickly drill down into those results and identify which individuals are at risk and whether they are following a treatment plan.

-Medical organizations require data management solutions that are easy on the budget, compatible with software currently in use, both within the organization and the broader care coordination community, and able to be used by non-technical medical professionals.
-Plus, you want to have confidence that the data ingested is standardized, accurate, and comprehensive and can be used immediately.
+Medical organizations require data management solutions that are easy on the budget; compatible with software currently in use, both within the organization and the broader care coordination community; and able to be used by non-technical medical professionals.
+Plus, you want to have confidence that the data ingested is standardized, accurate, comprehensive, and able to be used immediately.
 IMAT Solutions can deliver.

-Find disparities in care.By analyzing hospital or clinic population data for trends, ultimately identifying which patients were, for example, incorrectly or inadequately treated, experienced infections, or were recently readmitted, managers can view results at the organization level, the facility level and the provider level.
-We call this feature our IMAT “scorecard”, a sophisticated reporting tool where measures and metrics are pre-configured by management, and all participants can track their progress by simply running a report, found on an easily accessible dashboard.
+Find disparities in care.By analyzing hospital or clinic population data for trends, managers can view results at the organization level, the facility level and the provider level.
+We call this feature our IMAT Scorecard, a sophisticated reporting tool where measures and metrics are pre-configured by management, and all participants can track their progress by simply running a report, found on an easily accessible dashboard.

 Conduct clinical documentation reviews.By automating the review of patient records, discrepancies can be found that could hinder code assignment and impede revenue flow.
 Since each patient has his or her own combination of medical conditions, organizations must standardize that data for comparison.
 Using IMAT automation to standardize all data, and reporting features to identify discrepancies, problems can be identified and resolved more quickly.
 One client CMIO used the IMAT platform to create and run an ad hoc query against one quarter’s worth of transcription data and identified over $800,000 worth of procedures that had been missed.

 Prevent problems before they go critical.Time matters when an at-risk patient drifts into the critical range.
-Because the IMAT platform can ingest data from multiple, incompatible sources across the continuum of care, with accuracy and speed, problems can be identified in near real-time.
-Setup reports that track patients with such conditions as: pre-stage diabetes, COPD, asthma.
+Because the IMAT platform can ingest data from multiple, incompatible sources across the continuum of care with accuracy and speed, problems can be identified in near real time.
+Setup reports that track patients with such conditions as pre-stage diabetes, COPD, or asthma.

 Reduced Readmissions.
-According to Becker’s Hospital Review, a readmission costs on average 21% more than a regular admission .
+According to Becker’s Hospital Review, a readmission costs on average 21 percent more than a regular admission.
 Through the effective use of healthcare data gathered from across the participating continuum of care, the IMAT platform enables hospitals and clinics to identify and improve treatment errors that can lead to readmissions.